6 PILLARS OF GROWTH

 INTERCONNECTED GLOBAL CITIZENS

-Each track will be one neighborhood in a WeGrow village that embodies many beautiful languages and cultures.
-Within these traditions, we support our students' journeys to connect deeply to their roots and use the wisdom and spirituality from their ancestors to best serve the larger We.
-We welcome children and families from all backgrounds to enroll in the track of their preference.
+Each path will be one neighborhood in a WeGrow village that embodies many beautiful languages and cultures, and all students will have moments in their day to study and practice Yoga, Ayurveda, and Secular Ethics.
+Within our school experience, we support our students' journeys to connect deeply to their roots and use the wisdom and spirituality from their ancestors to best serve the larger We.
+We welcome children and families from all backgrounds to enroll in the path of their preference.

 Technology and Makers